highamm/datascience234/docs/02-ggplot2.md

 <img src="02-ggplot2_files/figure-html/unnamed-chunk-40-1.png" width="672" />

-As we might expect, it does seem like a higher proportion of students who play a sport would prefer to win an olympic medal, compared with students who do not play a sport.
+As we might expect, it does seem like a higher proportion of students who play a sport would prefer to win an Olympic medal, compared with students who do not play a sport.

 ### Chapter Exercises S {#chapexercise-2-S}